 - Advanced alchemical processes and the transmutation of current states of energy into a higher vibrational power, within the alchemical chamber of the human body and consciousness field.
 These alchemical processes are a higher octave of the sexual union of the Female receptive Yin ovum and the Male active Yang seminal fluid, creating the birth of a new being into the world: the crystallization of pure spirit into matter through the power of the Jing.

-The Kidneys are thus the power through which we transcend all of our conditioned thoughts and responses, move beyond our limitations, and are no longer constrained by any concerns about the judgements of society or other people regarding our choices in life.
+The Kidneys are thus the power through which we transcend all of our conditioned thoughts and responses, move beyond our limitations, and are no longer constrained by any concerns about the judgments of society or other people regarding our choices in life.

 Kidneys are very yin, related to the quiet of water and winter – their energy is less interested in societal dramas.
 The emotional issues related to the Kidneys are fear vs. faith and trust.

 From a Daoist perspective, one of the most important initial steps on the path of self-cultivation is to restore the Jing as it becomes depleted.
 All negative influences sap our Jing: Alcohol, Drugs, Smoking, negative thoughts and emotions, stress, all illnesses in the body.
 Aging is also a key to depletion of our Jing, which is used up through our life processes over time.
 In fact, it is not that Aging depletes our Jing, it is that diminished Jing creates aging, degeneration and death.